 As accomplishment coaches that predominately specialise in triathlon and other endurance sports we are approached week after week by athletes asking for our help and the majority of these athletes completely misunderstand what it is that we can do to help them.
 In the majority of cases athletes are asking for support for one or more of the following reasons (these characteristics are not limited to just endurance athletes though, they can be relevant to a diverse number of athletic, professional and personal journeys):

-1) They have failed to prepare solo for their goals and/or have not given themselves adequate time to prepare so want us to magically get them ready in less that adequate time and think a coach can work magic tricks to find them a quick fix.
+2) They have failed to prepare solo for their goals and/or have not given themselves adequate time to prepare so want us to magically get them ready in less than adequate time and think a coach can work magic tricks to find them a quick fix.
 Remember we do not hold the Marvel Comics Time Infinty Stone or The Doctor’s TARDIS.

-2) They are poorly motivated and want a coach to act like a personal trainer and group exercise instructor by making them WANT to prepare for the goal they say is important to them.
+3) They are poorly motivated and do not have a strong enough ‘why’.
+As a result, they want a coach to act like a personal trainer and group exercise instructor by making them WANT to prepare for the goal they say is important to them.

-3) They want you to find an impossible solution to their own poor time management and lack of willingness to make sacrifices or contact with the other important people in their lives.
+4) They want you to find an impossible solution to their own poor time management and lack of willingness to make sacrifices or contract with the other important people in their lives.